Real Answers by Experienced Professionals.

-Cayman Islands Banking: Tax Neutrality, not Tax Haven
+Tax Neutrality, Not Tax Haven

 Offshore jurisdictions are often thought of as tax havens.
 This implies that they actively and knowingly withhold tax information from a depositor’s home country.
 In so doing, they help their clients ‘save’ money, since they avoid paying a huge tax bill to their governments.
 As far as the Cayman Islands is concerned, this is a misconception.
 Cayman laws provide for the acceptance of internationally recognized tax standards, just like the UK and the U.S. In addition, Cayman Islands recently signed the FATCA, the Foreign Account Tax Compliance Act.
 FATCA requires offshore banks to report all their American accounts with more than $50,000 in assets.